Engine B’s approach to audit tech

 Deploying Engine B’s Integration Engine to extract data into the CDM, and then the Going Concern tool on top would mean the auditor can go straight into audit planning with client data for the year-to-date, ready to compare to a variety of structured and unstructured external data.
 This means auditors can plan their audit armed with the best possible evidence of potential risks, and identify any potential going concern problems quickly and effectively.

 The possibilities are endless

-Technology alone isn’t going to fix all of the problems with audit.
-There are difficulties around training, staffing, organisational structure, culture and client readiness which need to be overcome.
-But what Engine B can do is remove the pain of getting the most basic and precious resource of audit ready, by preparing the data.
+Technology alone isn’t going to fix all of the problems with audits.
+There are difficulties around training, staffing, organisational structure, culture, and client readiness which need to be overcome.
+But what Engine B can do is remove the pain of getting the most basic and precious resource of audit-ready, by preparing the data.
 This will rebalance some of the problems in the market that have led to stagnating quality scores and loss of trust.
 If audit firms have equal access to data in a useable format and a choice of tools for analysis, there’s no end to the innovation, efficiency, and quality that’s possible.
 The rest is up to you.

 Register for our digital event with Microsoft to see first-hand how Engine B’s data ingestion product works to give auditors the breadth of data they need to uncover insights and improve audit quality.